24 API Reference

 [pose opts]

 Render a pose to a figure.
-The format keyword in the pose’s :opts ({:format :svg} – default; {:format :bufimg} for raster PNG via Java2D; or any other registered backend) selects which plan->plot / membrane->plot defmethod runs.
+The format keyword in the pose’s :opts ({:format :svg} – default; {:format :bufimg} for raster PNG via Java2D; or any other registered backend) selects which membrane->plot defmethod runs.

 See the Customization notebook for options (title, theme, tooltip, brush, legend position, palette).